Committee on Transportation Communications (TransComm)

 The National Transportation Public Affairs Workshop (NTPAW) was a meeting held annually by communications staffs of state DOTs around the country.
-The workshop evolved into what is now known as TransComm, the AASHTO Administrative Subcommittee on Public Affairs.
+The workshop evolved into what is now known as TransComm, the AASHTO Committee on Transportation Communication.

-Today, each member state in AASHTO is entitled to membership on the subcommittee, a role usually filled by the head of the agency’s public affairs office.
+Today, each member state in AASHTO is entitled to membership on the committee, a role usually filled by the head of the agency’s public affairs or communications office.